-1. Download the Zoom client (meaning the program or app) on your smart phone or computer.
+Download the latest Zoom app (in the App Store, “Zoom Cloud Meetings”, NOT “Zoom Rooms”) on your smart phone or computer.
 Set up your account using your email address, and your real name.
 If you are using a desktop computer, make sure that you have internal (or purchase and install an external) video capabilities, and test the camera.

 If you and your client are going to be in separate locations, your client will also need to download Zoom, and will need to provide me with his/her email address.
 Make sure you both test and practice with the program, if you are not already familiar with it.
 If you and your client intend to communicate using the Zoom private “Chat” feature, please be sure you practice that procedure beforehand, so that you do not risk having a privileged communication revealed to other parties.

-6. When the document is approved by both sides as to both form and content, I will email the revised “final form” MSA to all participants for signature.
+Once an agreement is reached, I will prepare the draft Mediated Settlement Agreement and email it to both attorneys, and/or share it on the Zoom screen.
+We then use the same meeting process to receive and discuss edits to the proposed MSA from the attorneys.
+When the document is approved by both sides as to both form and content, I will email the revised “final form” MSA to all participants for signature.
 The mediation will not end until the document is signed.
+Please do not leave the session until you have confirmation that the MSA is final.
 There are a couple of ways to handle signing off on the MSA:

 NOTE: ANY CHANGES TO PARTICIPATION AS DESCRIBED ABOVE MUST BE APPROVED BY THE MEDIATOR AT LEAST ONE WEEK IN ADVANCE OF THE MEDIATION.